National Adoption Month

 November is National Adoption Month.

-For today, I’ll just share my story about adoption.
+For today, I’ll start with my story about adoption.

 Although I believe that my life and family ended up being just what they were supposed to be, one of the few profound, resounding regrets that I have is how I looked at adoption while I was in the midst of chaos of understanding infertility.